Miles Sanders Player Prop Bets for NFL Week 12 | Philadelphia vs. New York 11/28/2021

 - He also averages 10.7 receiving yards per game, catching 19 passes for 118 yards.

-- The Eagles have thrown the ball in 48.9% of their plays from scrimmage this year while running the ball 51.1% of the time.
-This offensive attack ranks seventh in the NFL in points scored.
+- The Eagles have run 48.9% passing plays and 51.1% rushing plays this season.
+They rank seventh in the NFL in scoring.

 - Click over to SISportsbook and find the latest player props and odds for Sanders' matchup with the Giants.